pchiorean/Indentz/docs/README.md

   Arial | Bold | Helvetica Neue | Bold
   ... |

-  The first line (the header) and lines beginning with `#` are ignored. \
-  If you save a version of the file to the current directory, it will take precedence over the standard one.
+  The file is searched in several places: in the current directory, on the desktop, and next to the script.

   **Note:** You can use **`ShowFonts.jsx`** from **Misc** to get a tab delimited list of fonts for copy‑pasting.